BlenderCN/BlenderPython/Mesh.md

-### sequentially adding vertices/edges/faces
+## sequentially adding vertices/edges/faces
 ______

-### Not an empty Mesh?
+## Not an empty Mesh?

-There's no neat way to remove all vert/edges/faces data from an existing mesh without
+You will need to get rid of all geometry in the Mesh before you can use `.from_pydata` on it.